FPlohl/zephyr-project-internship/Notes.md

 ### 3.3.
 Flashing with pyocd

-To flash image to specific address we will use pyocd:
+To flash image to specific address we can use `pyocd`:

 	python3 -mpip install -U pyocd